kaseypocius/MUMT-307-ShimmeringPeaks/docs/how.md

   <br>

   ```
-  //Create registers needed for real time input & ouput, and the pointer for the Sinewave to generate properly in the callback function
+  //Create registers needed for real time input & output, and the pointer for the Sinewave to generate properly in the callback function
   SineWave *Peak_Mod_L = (SineWave *) dataPointer;
   SineWave *Peak_Mod_R = (SineWave *) dataPointer;
   Peak_Mod_R->addPhaseOffset(0.5);